Alabama Marijuana Laws

 • Not be a stakeholder in any of the AMCC-licensed marijuana businesses.

-After awarding licenses to marijuana businesses, the AMCC will create the Alabama Medical Cannabis Patient Registry later in 2023.
 Although recreational marijuana is illegal in Alabama, the state senators proposed Senate Bill 160 in 2022 to decriminalize small marijuana possession offenses.
 The bill intends to remove the jail sentence associated with less than 2 ounces of marijuana.
 Furthermore, it seeks to reduce the fine to $250 from $6,000.
 According to the proposed bill, offenders caught with smaller amounts of weed without a prescription will qualify for expungement.
 However, the bill discussion was postponed indefinitely in April 2022.

 Timeline of Cannabis Law in Alabama